mathblogging/mathblogging.org/about.md

 **Shecky Riemann** is the fanciful pseudonym of a former psychology major and lab-tech (primarily clinical genetics), who's been enamored of mathematics since childhood.
 Following Martin Gardner's death (2010), he was inspired to create <a href="http://math-frolic.blogspot.com/">Math-Frolic</a> blog to pay tribute to Gardner and be a cheerleader-of-sorts for those doing, or interested in, mathematics.
 He's especially intrigued with number theory, geometry, and the philosophical underpinnings of math.
 Cats, parrots and shelties adore him.

-## Site developers

-mathblogging.org was founded by Frederik von Heymann, Felix Breuer, and Peter Krautzberger.
-The current edition of mathblogging.org was developed by Peter Krautzberger and Samuel Coskey.
-All code and content is available [on GitHub](https://github.com/mathblogging).